PhilipJialeFeng/philipjialefeng.github.io/_publications/2022-08-25-mixedsurfactant.md

 ---
-title: "Minimum Surfactant Requirements for Inducing Selfshaping of Oil Droplets and Competitive Adsorption Effects"
+title: "Minimum Surfactant Requirements for Inducing Self-shaping of Oil Droplets and Competitive Adsorption Effects"
 collection: publications
 permalink: /publication/2022-08-25-mixedsurfactant
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'